-Many people love eating eggs, but there are also others who think they are unhealthy– even comparing them to smoking three packs of cigarettes.
+A lot of people eat eggs, some of them think they are unhealthy– even comparing them with eating pork.
 You could have been told to skip eggs because they are high in calories and cholesterol, which could confuse you because you’ve probably heard about them being a weight loss food.

 Why You Should Start Eating Three Eggs Per Day

 Did you know that eggs have so many vitamins and minerals, such as:

 All these nutrients are present in something that only contains 77 calories.

 Eggs are rich in choline, which is one of the B vitamins that are used by the brain to produce molecules and new cell membranes.

 As we grow older, so do our eyes.
 This can lead to poor vision and sometimes, eye diseases.
 Some nutrients prevent this from happening and even help maintain healthy vision.
 Two of these nutrients are lutein and zeaxanthin, which are antioxidants found in eggs.

 Proteins are very important nutrients as they are the building blocks of the body.
 You can get enough protein by eating three whole eggs every day.
 One average sized egg contains over six grams of the nutrient, along with all the essential amino acids in their ideal amounts.